Marmar8001/Seattle-Airbnb-Analysis/README.md

 **acknowledgments:**

-Thanks to Kaggle for having interesting dataset to analyze!
+Thanks to Kaggle for having interesting dataset to analyze and Stackoverflow for useful hints!